Ostensible Subcontractor Rule: Primary and Vital Contract Requirements

 The SBA has made mistakes in the past when making small business size determinations.
 One common mistake is a finding when evaluating the Ostensible Subcontractors Rule application that the small business does not have the “capabilities are necessary to perform a contract, or whether the awardee has such capabilities.”
 Ostensible rule lawyers should quickly see that such as conclusion is a matter of contract responsibility, which lies solely within the CO’s purview.
 See Size Appeal of Spiral Solutions and Techs., SBA No. SIZ-5279, at 23 (2011) (internal quotations omitted).)

-1. When the SBA concludes that an awardee brings only its status as small business, the Area Office usurps or treads upon the CO’s evaluation role.
+1. When the SBA concludes that an awardee brings only its status as a small business, the Area Office usurps or treads upon the CO’s evaluation role.

-The SBA often support its size determination for Ostensible subcontractor determinations by claiming that an 8(a) company relies on the subcontractor for experience and past performance.
+The SBA often supports its size determination for Ostensible subcontractor determinations by claiming that an 8(a) company relies on the subcontractor for experience and past performance.
 OHA has found that such decisions are “.. at odds with the purpose of the 8(a) program, which is to help small, disadvantaged businesses develop.
 Insisting that they already have experience in order to be awarded a contract puts 8(a) firms in a bind where they cannot gain the experience necessary to compete for and perform contracts. ” See Size Appeal of Charitar Realty, SBA No. SIZ-5806 (2017).

 Tip: The that your company hires key personnel from the incumbent subcontractor alone does not create a violation of the ostensible subcontractor rule.
 See Size Appeal of Hanks Brandan, LLC, SBA No. SIZ-5692, at 9 (2015).
 OHA found that such action is but one of several factors that could lead to a violation of the ostensible subcontractor rule, but “by itself it does not create the violation.”
 See Hanks Brandan, SBA No. SIZ-5692, at 9 (emphasis Appellant’s).